-Japanese Iced Coffee — Brew pour over coffee directly over ice to chill it immediately.
+Japanese Iced Coffee — Brew pour-over coffee directly over ice to chill it immediately.
 Voilà!
 Since it’s chilled, those rich aromas don’t fly out into space, but stick in the coffee (so it’s pretty aromatic and tangy).

 Irish Coffee — Drop some brown sugar and Irish whiskey into your hot coffee, then top with lightly whipped heavy cream.
 If you needed this one explained, it’s obvious that you’re due for a fun trip to the bar.

-Vietnamese Iced Coffee — Brew a bold coffee with the Vietnamese ‘phin filter’, stir in a couple tablespoons of sweetened condensed milk, and top with ice.
+Vietnamese Iced Coffee — Brew a bold coffee with the Vietnamese ‘phin filter’, stir in a couple of tablespoons of sweetened condensed milk, and top with ice.
 The contrast of rich coffee and sweet milk is the perfect treat for a warm day.

 Vietnamese Egg Coffee — Think eggy coffee can’t possibly taste good?
-Brew a bold cup with the ‘phin filter’, whisk together sweetened condensed milk and an egg yolk, then mix together in a mug.
+Brew a bold cup with the ‘phin filter’, whisk together sweetened condensed milk and egg yolk, then mix together in a mug.
 Your assumptions about eggy coffee are all wrong (no offense).

 Cold Brew Lemonade — An up-and-comer in the specialty coffee world, this refreshing drink mixes sweet lemonade with cold brew for a tangy and sweet afternoon lift-me-up.

-It doesn’t matter what drink you’re making, you should always start with freshly roasted, specialty-grade beans that taste like magic.
+It doesn’t matter what drink you’re making, you should always start with freshly-roasted, specialty-grade beans that taste like magic.

 Misconception #1: Espresso Has Way More Caffeine Than Black Coffee